 for the medicine to start reducing pain and inflammation in the joint.
 As a result,

-Your healthcare provider might ask you to keep a diary of your pain after the injection.
+Your provider might ask you to keep a diary of your pain after the injection.
+A diary

-A diary can help find out if your pain comes from the sacroiliac joint.
-It can also
+can help find out if your pain comes from the sacroiliac joint.
+It can also be used

 Weakness or numbness in the leg that lasts more than a few hours

 Bleeding at the injection site